danschultzer/coherence_assent/README.md

       ]
 ```

-Strategy for Twitter, Facebook, Google and Github are included.
-You can also add your own.
+Strategies for Twitter, Facebook, Google and Github are included.
 You can add your own strategy.
-This is an example of an OAuth 2.0 implementation:
+Here's an example of an OAuth 2.0 implementation:

 ```elixir
 defmodule TestProvider do